steltner/fluentpdo/readme.md

 ## Requirements

+Version 3 release supports PHP 7.4 and is actively maintained.

-The latest (2.x) release of FluentPDO officially supports PHP 7.1, 7.2 and 7.3. v2.x is actively maintained.
+The legacy (2.x) release of FluentPDO officially supports PHP 7.1, 7.2 and 7.3. v2.x is from original package and is no longer supported and will not be maintained or updated.

 The legacy (1.x) release of FluentPDO works with PHP 5.4 to 7.1. **Note:** v1.x is no longer supported and will not be maintained or updated.